Everyday Heroes: How Small Actions Can Have Big Impacts

 If you're unable to make the changes provided above in your everyday life, don't worry (I lied.
 You better have a REAL good excuse).
 There are still other ways for you to help!

-Stop engaging in AI trends, or with anything that you know brings harm to these animals.
-You can also educate yourself.
+You can educate yourself.
 Education is, after all as I always say, the key to success.
 The more people that are aware the better.
 If you can't change your destructive habits, I'm sure someone else can.

 You should spread awareness in all the way you seem fit, whether that be telling other people about the cute animals that may go extinct and what they can do to prevent it, reposting tiktoks about the issues with the environment, singing forms to stop an act that will harm the environment, or something as simple as boosting this page: commenting and sharing!